Our Approach – The Core Philosophy

 As supply tightens and demand strengthens, the market moves into deficit — and a new uptrend begins.

 These slow-moving adjustments in production and consumption naturally create multi-year trends, because supply and demand cannot rebalance instantly.
-As a result, commodity markets often produce long, sustained price movements rather than short, random fluctuations.
+As a result, commodity markets often produce long, sustained price movements rather than the short-term, unpredictable noise caused by speculation, weather surprises, shifting expectations, and rapid changes in sentiment.

 Trend-following strategies are naturally aligned with this behaviour.
 They participate in rising markets when supply is tightening and demand is increasing — and step aside or go short when oversupply drives prices lower.